worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0000-01-04-code-smells.md

 Notes: If working in small chunks reverting not a big deal
     Remember you can have tests running automatically in IntelliJ
     Run *all* of the tests

---

-Exercise 2: more smells

-+ Conditional Complexity

-TODO expand and move this later